Rosslare Strand: Tourism

 Rosslare has been a tourist resort for at least 100 years.
 It is noted as the "sunniest spot in Ireland", and records bear this out: Rosslare has consistently more sunshine hours that any other part of Ireland.
 The long sandy strand is a Blue Flag beach.
 The beach itself consists of sand and stone running the length of the southern peninsula which protrudes into Wexford Harbour.
 It is segmented by a series of timber breakwaters which are designed to retain sandy deposits along the beach.

 There are a number of golf courses in the vicinity.
 Rosslare also has several hotels, cafes and restaurants.

-As of the 1996 census, the village had a population of 929 people, increasing to 1,620 by the time of the 2016 census.
+At the time of the 1996 census, the village had a population of 929 people, increasing to 1,795 by the time of the 2022 census.
 According to the April 2016 census, of the 551 occupied private households in the village, 228 were built between 2001 and 2010.
 During the early 21st century, the village saw an amount of building, including of a number of holiday homes.
 There are a number of housing estates of holiday homes near the strand, and the population reportedly grows from "about 1,500 to 17,000" during the summer months.

 A long sandspit stretching north from Rosslare separates Wexford Harbour from the Irish Sea.
 Until the early 1920s, this spit stretched for many miles north, almost touching the Raven Point and giving a very narrow mouth to Wexford Harbour.
 At the end of the spit was a small fort called Rosslare Fort.
 In the winter of 1924-25 a storm breached the spit and it was gradually washed away.
 The fort was abandoned and now all that is left is an island at low tide.